-- (a) The Person initiating the proceeding shall complete all mandatory fields of the Request form, as amended from time to time by the SDRCC, and file such Request with the SDRCC. - (b) The Request form shall be accompanied by: - (i) a copy of the Applicable Conduct Rules; - (ii) a copy of the investigation report, if applicable; and - (iii) a copy of the document setting out the Provisional Measure(s) or consequence(s) being challenged, if applicable. - (c) Unless specified otherwise in the Applicable Conduct Rules or the Specific Procedural Rules, the time limit to file a Request shall be twenty-one (21) days following the later of, as applicable, the date on which: - (i) the investigation report is communicated to the Person wishing to challenge the finding on a violation; - (ii) the decision to impose a Provisional Measure was communicated to the Person wishing to challenge it; or - (iii) the consequence was communicated to the Person wishing to challenge it. - (d) The SDRCC may, at its own discretion, accept an incomplete Request if satisfied of the reasons provided by the Person initiating the proceeding for the absence of the information.
+- (a) The Person initiating the proceeding shall complete all mandatory fields of the Request form, as amended from time to time by the SDRCC, and file such Request with the SDRCC. - (b) The Request form shall be accompanied by: - (i) a copy of the DSO report on violations and sanctions, if applicable; or - (ii) a copy of the DSO report on Provisional Measures, if applicable. - (c) The time limit to file a Request shall be twenty-one (21) days following the later of, as applicable, the date on which: - (i) the DSO report on violations and sanctions was communicated to the Person wishing to challenge the decision on a violation and/or a sanction; or - (ii) the DSO report on Provisional Measures was communicated to the Respondent. - (d) The SDRCC may, at its own discretion, accept an incomplete Request if satisfied of the reasons provided by the Person initiating the proceeding for the absence of the information. - (e) Upon receipt of a Request, the SDRCC shall communicate the Request to the other Parties, as applicable pursuant to Section 8.4 of this Code, and set a time limit for the Parties to file their Answer. - (f) The Safeguarding Panel shall be appointed in accordance with Section 5.3 of this Code.